ISISComputingGroup/EPICS-VMS/readme_vms.txt

 Basically you need to be using an ODS5 filesystem with GNV and perl installed

-    unpack kit (using GNV tar not vmstar)
+    unpack kit (using GNV tar/zip, not vmstar or VMS zip as these will replace . with _ in some extracted path names)
     @setup
     bash
     make MakefileInclude